thycotic/ss-docs/release-notes/ss-rn-7-x.md

 Main Focus: Scheduled Reports

-- Added scheduled reports
+  - Administrators can now set up Report generation on specific schedules.
    - Administrators can now set up Report generation on specific schedules.

-  - Reports can be emailed to a subscription list.
+  - Administrators can now set up Report generation on specific schedules.
    - Reports can be set as "Health Checks" that will only be delivered if the conditions of the Report are met.

 - Added #STARTWEEK and #ENDWEEK as dynamic Report parameters.
 - Updated Active Directory Synchronization to make adding synchronization Groups in large Domains easier.